shara56/Multiplying-two-matrix/README.md

-# Multiplying-two-array
+# Multiplying-two-matrix

 ## AIM:
-To multiply two arrays
+Write a python program to multiply-two-matrix to display the product of the two array.

 ## ALGORITHM: